Pearson has been slammed by Ofsted for its inadequate apprenticeship provision in a report which found “no key strengths”.

 As a result, “a small minority of apprentices have had to recommence their programmes entirely”.

 The advice and guidance offered by staff also came in for criticism.

 “Staff do not provide effective information, advice and guidance that enable apprentices to understand how they can achieve their career goals,” the report said.

 It also recognised that Pearson had recently changed subcontractor, but said “the recent change in subcontractor arrangements has yet to have a significant impact on ensuring apprentices make good progress.”

-Publication of the Ofsted findings comes just two days after FE Week sister paper Schools Week revealed that job losses among Pearson’s UK exams staff had not been ruled-out as the company prepared to cut 10 per cent of its global workforce.
+Publication of the Ofsted findings comes just two days after FE Week sister paper FE Week revealed that job losses among Pearson’s UK exams staff had not been ruled-out as the company prepared to cut 10 per cent of its global workforce.

 The company announced cuts of around 4,000 jobs from its global staff of 40,000, as it moved to cut costs in the face of “cyclical and policy-related challenges”.

-Schools Week understands the 10 per cent cuts will be implemented fairly proportionately across Pearson’s global business, with around 500 jobs at risk in Britain, where the company employs around 5,000 people.
+FE Week understands the 10 per cent cuts will be implemented fairly proportionately across Pearson’s global business, with around 500 jobs at risk in Britain, where the company employs around 5,000 people.